leslie310/My-first-tech-blog/README.md

-# My-first-tech-blog
+# My-first-tech-blog 🖥️

 ## Description
-- Welcome to my blog page!!
+- Welcome :hearts: to my blog page!!
 Here you will be able to add blogs!
 You sign up and view your profile as well as being to log in and out of the page.
 I enjoyed making this app and i hope you enjoy it as well!

 ## Example